marcopennekamp/lore/specification/expressions.md

 ##### Arithmetic Operators

 The following **arithmetic operators** can be used on numbers.
-Note that the remainder operator is implemented as a function `lore.Math.remainder`.
+Note that the remainder operator is implemented as a function `lore.number.remainder`.

 ```
 a + b  // Addition